 Divorce can be an extremely difficult time for everyone involved.
-The following information will help you understand how Pennsylvania treats divorce, your options for dividing money and property and some common terms thrown around that are related to divorce and marriage.
+The following information will help you understand how Pennsylvania handles divorce, your options for dividing money and property and some common terms related to divorce and marriage.

-There are three cases in which courts can grant divorces:
+There are generally two cases in which courts can grant divorces:

 Money and Property